colin-macrae/colin-macrae/README.md

 ## 💬 About Me
 I got into development in late 2022 and then decided to make it a full-on career change.
 I'm now a full-stack web developer who's passionate about front-end development.
-I'm continuing to learn loads of technologies and techniques while improving my skills.
+I'm continuing to learn new technologies and techniques while improving my skills.
 Outside of coding, I'm a bit obsessed with competitive road cycling 🚴🏻‍♂️🚴🏻‍♀️😁

 Technologies:
 - The PERN stack:  PostgreSQL, Express, React.js, Node.js